 Are you sure you want to log out?

-You should not flush Plavix® down the toilet or pour them into a drain unless instructed to do so.
-It is important to properly discard this product when it is expired or no longer needed.
+You should not flush this product down the toilet or pour them into a drain unless instructed to do so.
+Additionally, it is important to properly discard this product when it is expired or no longer needed.
 Consult your pharmacist for more details about how to safely discard your product.

 FDA pregnancy risk category reference below: